 Likewise, in Christianity, the literal resurrection of Christ is held with just as much rigidity as the “no man-God messiah” matter is in Judaism.
 If the resurrection is just a metaphor, or symbolic, that means the grave isn’t actually empty, and Jesus didn’t actually conquer death.

-That’s not to say that I believe perfectly in the resurrection; I don’t.
+That’s not to say that I believe perfectly in the resurrection.
 If we’re honest, it’s a tall order for thinking adults to wrap their minds around.
-But if Jesus is really God, then the ability to come back from the dead is not an impossibility.
-The event itself may be shrouded in mystery, but that is also a large part of its appeal.
+But if Jesus is really God, then the ability to come back from the dead is more than possible.
+The event itself may be shrouded in mystery in our modern era, but that is also a large part of its appeal.
 We aren’t meant to fully comprehend it; hence the need for faith.